Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Computing an optimal -piercing lattice

-An $\F$-piercing lattice $\Lambda$ is said to be \emph{tight} with respect to $\F$ (or $\F$-\emph{tight}) if $\Lambda$ is $x$-\emph{tight} with respect to $\F$ and $y$-\emph{tight} with respect to $\F$.
-The key to both algorithms is the following.
+A lattice $\Lambda$ is said to be \emph{tight} with respect to $\F$ and its basis $[u,v]$ if $\Lambda$ is both $x$-tight and $y$-tight with respect to $\F$ and $[u,v]$.
+The key to the algorithm is the following.

-\begin{lemma} Let $\Lambda$ be an $\F$-piercing lattice with minimum density.
-Then $\Lambda$ is $\F$-tight. \end{lemma} \begin{proof} Consider the set of maximal rectangles of width and height at least $1$ supported from the left or from below by the origin.
-Since every such maximal rectangle is contained in $D$, this set is finite.
-For each such rectangle $R =w' \times h'$, and for each input rectangle $R_i$, $i=1,\ldots,n$, the piercing condition requires

-Observe that each constraint of the form $w' \leq w_i$ can be expressed as a linear inequality in $a,c$, whereas each constraint of the form $h' \leq h_i$ can be expressed as a linear inequality in $b,d$.
-Indeed, since the points that support $R$ are lattice points, $w'$ can be expressed as an integer combination of $a$ and $c$, and $h'$ can be expressed as an integer combination of $b$ and $d$.
-Construct a finite system $\Psi$ of linear inequalities by putting in $\Psi$ every inequality of this type.
-Let $g_{ac} \leq 2$ and $g_{bd} \leq 2$ be the number of independent $x$-tight inequalities (equations), and respectively $y$-tight inequalities that can be extracted from the system.
-Next we show that $g_{ac} =g_{bd} =2$ in a proof by contradiction.

-If $g_{ac}=0$, pick a variable ($a$ or $c$) that appears with a positive coefficient in at least one inequality in $\Psi$ and increase it (\ie, continuously modify $\Lambda$) by a small $\eps>0$ (during which interval the system of inequalities describing the lattice constraints on the rectangles does not change).
-Since the piercing condition is maintained and $A$ increases, this contradicts the optimality of $\Lambda$.
-Therefore $g_{ac} \geq 1$.
-By a symmetric argument we also have $g_{bd} \geq 1$.

-If one of $g_{ac},g_{bd}$ is $1$ and the other one is $2$, we may assume without loss of generality that $g_{ac} =1$ and $g_{bd} =2$.
-This means that $b,d \geq 0$ are determined (\ie, constants).
-Since $g_{ac} =1$, the area $A=ad+bc$ is a linear function in one variable ($a$ or $c$), say, $A=\ell(a)$ for some $a>0$.
-Then every remaining inequality in $\Psi$ is linear in $a$.
-Depending on the sign of the coefficient of $a$, increase or decrease $a$ (\ie, continuously modify $\Lambda$) by a small $\eps>0$ such that $A$ increases.
-Since $g_{ac}=1$ and $\eps>0$ is small, the inequalities defining the rectangles do not switch.
-Since the piercing condition is maintained and $A$ increases, this contradicts the optimality of $\Lambda$.